VirtusLab/scala-cli/website/docs/reference/scala-command/runner-specification.md

 ## `setup-ide` command
 **IMPLEMENTATION specific for Scala Runner specification.**

-Generate a BSP file that you can import into your IDE
+Generates a BSP file that you can import into your IDE.

+The `setup-ide` sub-command allows to pre-configure a Scala CLI project to import to an IDE with BSP support.
+It is also ran implicitly when `compile`, `run`, `shebang` or `test` sub-commands are called.

+The pre-configuration should be saved in a BSP json connection file under the path:
+    {project-root}/.bsp/scala-cli.json

+Specific setup-ide configurations can be specified with both command line options and using directives defined in sources.
+Command line options always take priority over using directives when a clash occurs, allowing to override configurations defined in sources.
+Using directives can be defined in all supported input source file types.

+Detailed documentation can be found on our website: https://scala-cli.virtuslab.org

 ### MUST have options